Afghanistan Biodiversity: Animal and Plant Species and What Is Under Threat

 • 4.
 Soil Conservation: Forests act as natural buffers against soil erosion, protecting agricultural land and preventing sediment from entering rivers and water bodies, which can cause pollution and further degrade ecosystems.

-By prioritizing forest cover conservation, Afghanistan can work towards a more sustainable future, fostering a healthier environment and preserving its rich biodiversity for generations to come.
+By prioritising forest cover conservation, Afghanistan can work towards a more sustainable future, fostering a healthier environment and preserving its rich biodiversity for generations to come.

 Forest cover in Afghanistan